Get of Cleves: Conclusion

-Some time after talking with one rabbi in London, and subsequently with another, the husband returned to Poland, then traveled with his "wife" to Frankfort, Germany, whose court accounted for the minority opinion that the divorce was invalid.
-As described in a book written a century later, the husband used a new ring and declared "At od mekudeshet li betaba’at zo kedat Moshe ve-Yisrael (You remain betrothed to me with this ring in accordance with the laws of Moses and Israel).
+Some time after talking with one rabbi in London, and subsequently with another, the husband returned to Poland, then traveled with his "wife" to Frankfurt, Germany, whose court accounted for the minority opinion that the divorce was invalid.
+As described in a book written a century later, the husband used a new ring and declared "At od mekudeshes li betaba’as zo kedas Moshe ve-Yisrael (You remain betrothed to me with this ring in accordance with the laws of Moses and Israel).

 Aftereffects

 Insanity pleas in the 20th and 21st centuries regarding marriage and divorce now have a better foundation, and it is still being discussed both in religious courts and academia.